jonluca/Anubis/README.md

-      -v --verbose                print debug info and full request output --overwrite-nmap-scan SCAN  overwrite default nmap scan (default -nPn -sV -sC) -s --ssl                    run an ssl scan and output cipher + chain info
+      -v --verbose                print debug info and full request output --overwrite-nmap-scan SCAN  overwrite default nmap scan (default -nPn -sV -sC) -s --ssl                    run an ssl scan and output cipher + chain info -p --ip                     outputs the resolved IPs for each subdomain, and a full list of unique ips

     Help:
       For help using this tool, please open an issue on the Github repository: https://github.com/jonluca/anubis